What I love about selling toilet paper for a living is you’re free to call people out.

 You and your peers are the main reason why most technology job searches suck.

 This is business, not Pokemon.
 We’re not trying to “catch them all”.
 Just find people who can get the job done.
-These startups were more flexible than your recruiters.
-They had to be.
-Apparently it worked – there’s a huge lesson here.
+The fact we have to buy a company to get them is an issue – there’s a huge lesson here.

 The Real Villain: Credentialism